 - Made because of death; or

-- Made in a year you have deductible medical expenses that exceed 7.5% of
+- Made in a year you have deductible medical expenses that exceed 7.5% of your adjusted gross income.*

-penalty tax does not apply to that portion of a TSP distribution (including the taxable distribution of a loan) which represents tax-exempt contributions from pay earned in a combat zone.
+Special note for members of the uniformed services: The penalty tax does not apply to that portion of a TSP distribution (including the taxable distribution of a loan) which represents tax-exempt contributions from pay earned in a combat zone.

 Changing your monthly payments

 Participants receiving monthly payments may change the amount annually.
 If you elect either to change the fixed dollar amount of your payments or to change from payments based on life expectancy to a fixed dollar amount, the withholding from your payment may change.
 The withholding rules will be determined according to whether your new payments are eligible rollover distributions or periodic payments (based on your account balance at the time the payment changes).

 In addition, changing from monthly payments based on life expectancy to a fixed monthly payment amount may make you liable for the 10% penalty tax on the payments you previously received, if you do so within 5 years of beginning your payments or before you are age 59-1/2.
 To learn more, see IRS Publication 575, Pension and Annuity Income available at www.IRS.gov.